vijay1528/fogos-lineageos-guide/README.md

 # Requirements

 * Motorola moto g45/g34
-* Linux prefer 22.04 LTS
+* Ubunbtu Linux prefer 22.04 LTS or newer
 * +64gb ram, +300gb storage nvme/ssd, CPU cores(prefer more than your age but have minimum 4 cores, more cores more speed)

 * And most important use common sense, u can use chatGPT or any model u want, if u need help with linux commands.